 ME rarely causes a permanent loss of vision, but the recovery is often a slow, gradual process over 2 to 15 months.

-- Diseases including retinal vein occlusion, macular degeneration, diabetic macular leakage, eye inflammation, idiopathic central serous chorioretinopathy, anterior or posterior uveitis, pars planitis, retinitis pigmentosa, radiation retinopathy, posterior vitreous detachment, epiretinal membrane formation, idiopathic juxtafoveal retinal telangiectasia, capsulotomy or iridotomy.
+- Diseases including retinal vein occlusion, macular degeneration, inflammation in the eye, diabetic retinopathy, idiopathic central serous chorioretinopathy, anterior or posterior uveitis, pars planitis, retinitis pigmentosa, retinopathy arising from radiation, epiretinal membrane formation, or posterior vitreous detachment.
 Some patients may have a history of use of topical epinephrine or prostaglandin analogs for glaucoma.

 - Eye surgery